The Farmer’s Dog earns The Dog Food Advisor’s top rating of 5 stars.

-With two notable exceptions…
+With 3 notable exceptions…

-First, we find taurine, an important amino acid associated with the healthy function of heart muscle.
+Next, we note the use of taurine, an important amino acid associated with the healthy function of heart muscle.
 Although taurine is not typically considered essential in canines, some dogs have been shown to be deficient in this critical nutrient.

 Since taurine deficiency appears to be more common in pets consuming grain-free diets, we view its presence in this recipe as a positive addition.

-And lastly, this food contains zinc amino acid chelate and other chelated minerals… minerals chemically attached to protein and which make them easier to absorb.
-Chelated minerals like these are typically found in better quality recipes.
+And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
+This makes them easier to absorb.
+Chelated minerals are usually found in better dog foods.